Your Sister’s Sister

 Humorous throughout, but still managing to be weighty and create depth in the characters and their relationships, writer/director Lynn Shelton has managed to create an earnest and witty narrative of love and family relationships.

-Watch the trailer of Your Sister’s Sister here:
+Watch the trailer for Your Sister’s Sister here: